 Water Resources Management

-Water is fundamental to all life, and meeting the increasing human demand for water while ensuring its future availability and quality is a significant societal challenge.
+Water is fundamental to all life.
+Meeting the increasing human demand for water while ensuring its future availability and quality is a significant societal challenge.

 Through WRM, a student gains breadth in relevant planning and management areas while developing depth in an area specialty.
 WRM students do not conduct individual research projects.
 Instead, they participate in a group research practicum, or workshop, with a water resources management focus.